At the bottom of this page are links to additional FAQ's by topic.

 What about squatters?

 Some people may have heard stories of squatters taking over land in Costa Rica.
-We've worked in the area for nearly 20 years and we have never seen it happen.
-Since the developer resides here on a permanent basis and their employees reside in the communities in which the developments are located, there is a constant presence on each individual site.
+We've worked in the area for over 20 years and we have never seen it happen in any of our developments.
+Since the developer resides here on a permanent basis and their employees reside in the communities in which the developments are located, there is a constant presence on each individual site and it would be very difficult to squat undetected in any of our developments.
+Again it is not a concern in our developments.
+Squatters were a problem for people who'd bought a big farm somewhere intending to return someday to build a retirement home there.
+With no one to "watch the farm" squatters were an issue.
+Again squatters are Not an issue in developments such as ours.

 Can I become a permanent resident in Costa Rica?

 You can obtain residency in Costa Rica if you wish.
 You need not give up your citizenship in your home country of origin.
-As a citizen, you have access to high quality free medical care and free education for your children, however low cost medical care is available to non citizens as well, at costs much lower than in the United States.
+As a resident, you have access to high quality free medical care and free education for your children, however low cost medical care is available to non citizens as well, at costs much lower than in the United States.
 Our lawyer can assist you in obtaining residency if you desire.
+Residency for retirees is the easiest form to get, known as "pensionado" status.
+Those who are not yet retired are eligible for "rentista" resident status and those holding investments in Costa Rica may be eligible for "inversionista" resident status.
+Many owners stay in Costa Rica as "perpetual tourists" heading to a neighboring border country for a weekend every 90 days.
+Many snow birds find that residency is not necessary, spending only 6 months in Costa Rica which reqires they leave the country once during each 6 month period.
+To qualify for the pensionado (retiree) residency status, you must prove you have at least $1000 in income per month, per couple, from a source outside of Costa Rica.
+For most people, social security is more than adequate to qualify them.

 How available are quality health care services?

 A new 80,000 square foot hospital located just a few miles from the developments has recently opened.
+This hospital, the Hospital de Osa, features all departments for primary care, critical care, pediatrics, emergency care and most services needed to provide great medical care locally.
+If major surgery or life threatening issues require specialized care, our hospital will refer patients to one of the many public and private hospitals in San Jose.
 Costa Rica is noted for providing high quality health care, comparable to that in the United States.

 Is heath care affordable in Costa Rica?

 Health care is available to all permanent residents, at very little cost.
-The average per capita spending on health care in Costa Rica is about $600 per year, compared to nearly $6000 per year in the US.
+The average per capita spending on health care in Costa Rica is about $700 per year, compared to nearly $6000 per year in the US.
 Furthermore, life expectancy in Costa Rica exceeds that of the US.
-An outpatient hospital visit costs about $27 versus $377 on average in the US.
+Even for those living in Costa Rica who are not legal residents, insurance is available for about $1000 per year that will cover most medical needs.
+Dental work is equally as cheap with root canals typically only a few hundred dollars and crowns around the same price.
+I recently had a crown and root canal and the bill was $300 for both!

 What about property taxes?